Jane Thorne finds much of her happiness while painting and drawing most things. However she has a special fondness for bugs and beetles.

 Come delight in nature’s colourful creatures, lose yourself in cosmic abstracts and revel in Thorne’s fanciful world.

-Disclaimer: NO BUGS have been harmed in the production of the Thorne’s colorful array of paintings.
+Disclaimer: NO BUGS have been harmed in the production of the Thorne’s colourful array of paintings.

 Thorne graduated in 1999 with a Bachelor of Visual Arts.
 She has been influenced by several of her peers and tutors including Martin Ball and Frances Hansen.
 She has work in private collections in Europe and New Zealand.
 Her paintings have been exhibited both locally and internationally and she has also illustrated nine books with more to come.